danielbayley/atom-transpile/README.md

 Notice that the `from.fileTypes` `[array]` can contain either file `.ext`ensions, complete file names, or a valid _CSS [attribute selector]_.

 Your `transpile:` _method_ should simply **return the transpiled code**, and will be supplied with the `source` code, along with the following [optional] arguments:
-* An `indent` `'string'` provided as a potential option to pass on to the transpiler.
+* An `indent`ation `'string'` provided as a potential option to pass on to the underlying transpiler, since formatting should be preserved if possible.
 * The current [Text`editor`] `{object}` instance.

 Multiple transpilers can also be bundled in the same package; _[transpile-decaf]_ for example [provides a choice] between _[decaf]_ or _[decaffeinate]_, whereas _[transpile-cson]_ can transpile between both _[CSON] and_ JSON.